IOTechSystems/support-alarms-docs/docs/api/graphql/support-alarms-schema.md

 <td valign="top"><a href="#boolean">Boolean</a></td>
 <td>

 Confirmed state of the alarm.
-When False this indicates the state requires confirmation.
+When set to true it indicates a corrective action has been taken to address the cause of the Alarm

 </td>
 </tr>